City of Lexington and Rockbridge County - Route 60 Corridor Study

 - Recommend strategic short term and long term transportation improvement projects that will be prioritized and phased over time relative to available funding.

 The tangible result of the Route 60 Corridor Study will be a technical document the City of Lexington and Rockbridge County can incorporate into their respective Comprehensive Plans.

-Citizens can view the current draft of the Route 60 Corridor Study here.
+A PDF version of the final Route 60 Corridor Study can be found here.